mattbierner/act.js/README.md

     </body>

 # Details #
+act.js explores the idea of the function as an actor with mutable behavior.
+The concept of mutable behavior is implicit in many Javascript methods, but act.js makes behavior change more explicit and easier to work with in some situations.

-act.js is based around the idea of functions and behavior. act.js functions just regular Javascript functions that operate in a special way.
-Besides just returning a value like in regular Javascript, act.js functions also specify a replacement behavior to handle the next call to the function.
+act.js style functions are just regular Javascript functions that operate in a special way.
+Besides returning a value, act.js functions also  specify a replacement behavior that will handle returning a value and specifying a replacement behavior the next time the function is invoked.

 Replacement behavior may be set explicitly or implicitly.
-Not explicitly specifiny a replacement behavior is the same as replacing the current behavior with itself.
+Using the implicit replacement behavior is the same as replacing the current behavior with itself.

 ## Behaviors ##
 act.js behaviors consist of three elements: an implementation function, a scope object, and a set of bound arguments.
-Only an implementation function is required, scope and bound arguments are optional.
+Only an implementation function is required, the scope and bound arguments are optional.

-The implementation function is the actual function that is invoked for the behavior.
-It recieves the arguments from the act function and may return values and call 'this.become(...)' to specify a replacement behavior.
+The implementation function is the function that is invoked for the behavior.
+It receives arguments from the act function and may return values and call 'this.become(...)' to specify a replacement behavior.

     var add = function(n){ return function(v){ return n + v; }; };